ShaonMajumder/sprint-management-java/Project-Proposal.md

 The sprint management tool will be developed using the following technologies:
 - Front-end: Java UI Frames
 - Back-end: Java and Mysql

-# Methodology:
-We will use an Agile methodology to develop the sprint management system.
-We will work in sprints, with each sprint lasting two weeks.
-We will hold daily stand-up meetings to discuss progress and address any issues or roadblocks.
-We will use a combination of Scrum and Kanban methodologies to manage our tasks and workflow.

 # Deliverables:
 The deliverables for this project will include: